Marta Marino Career Advice

 Prepare your surroundings.
 Look behind you - set up a professional-looking space that won't distract from the conversation.
 The best option is to go for a blank or neutral background with no personal items in sight.

 Do it in a quiet space and inform everyone at home about the meeting.
 Make sure that you won’t get any interruptions.
-Feed and walk the dog ahead of time, and call a babysitter if you need to.
+Feed and walk the dog ahead of time, call a babysitter.
 Close all windows on your computer.

 One of the most important things is to check the connection and test your microphone beforehand.
 You don’t want to waste half of your time sorting out technical problems.

-Also, make sure that your username is professional. ‘crazycat6772’ won’t make a good first impression.
+Also, make sure that your username is professional.
+‘Lovelykitty6772’ won’t make a good first impression.

 At first, it might feel a bit awkward as you figure out where to look or how loudly to speak.
 However, if you practice beforehand, you will feel more confident during the interview.

 Set up your camera so that your face is nicely framed.
 If you wear glasses, minimize your computer monitor's reflection in your glasses.
 Get comfortable with yourself on the screen.
-Record yourself so you’ll have an accurate idea of how you come across on the call.
+Record yourself so you’ll have an accurate idea of how you come across on video.

 Remember that a Skype interview is still an interview.
 While you want to dress professionally (from head to toe, not head to waist), don’t just pull out any old interview outfit—take care to make sure what you’re wearing works for video.